eyeOhScream/pz-merlin/readme.md

 #### Worth Note
 The name `Merlin` is just a placeholder name because I knew I was gonna be playing around a lot with LUA's magic methods.

+#### Also
+I promise I'm good at documentation.
+I just don't think it's time yet but I'm happy to show what I intend, though, I'd rather people just use it wildly so I can see what needs to be addressed, fixed, ignored.